milojezek/milojezek/README.md

-## 👋 Hey!
-Ahoj!
-- I'm Miloslav (or just Milo/Milek), **Prague-based software developer** into **building web and mobile apps**.
+- 👋 Hey, I'm Miloslav (or just Milo/Milek), **Prague-based software developer**.
-- Currently focus on gaining experience mainly in **backend (Java/Kotlin)** and **Android development**.
+- 👀 Currently focusing on gaining experience mainly in **backend (Java/Kotlin)** and **Android development**.
-- Would like to learn about DevOps, cloud computing and related things as well.
+- 💭 Would like to learn about DevOps, cloud computing and related things as well.
-- Besides tech stuff interested in foreign languages (Polish, Scandinavian, German) and playing volleyball.
-- Open to collaboration on small side-projects; Feel free to reach out via [LinkedIn](https://linkedin.com/in/miloslav-jezek/) or milojezek4apps@gmail.com.
+- 🤝 Open to collaboration on small side-projects; Feel free to reach out via [LinkedIn](https://linkedin.com/in/miloslav-jezek/) or milojezek4apps@gmail.com.

 ## 🛠️ Technologies and tools
 - 💪 **Using** or 🌱 **Learning** actively